Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 your abilites are burned out, though in that case you don't get the Talent bonus to them.

 There's a lot of skills here, and you get to pick seven from your template.
-This is where the "walk on water, run up walls, perform giant flying leaps, and paralyze people by poking them" magic happens.
+This is where the "walk on water, shatter walls, perform giant flying leaps, and paralyze people by poking them" magic happens.
 This is also where your actual ranged combat skill lives if you have any interest in it at all, as it lets you throw anything and gives a damage bonus to those attacks.

 ## Customization